-Now is the optimal time to start your August vacation planning.
-The August heat might have you running to the beach to cool off, or perhaps to the mountains where it’s cooler.
-Maybe you want to get out on the road for an epic road trip or stargaze on a remote camping adventure.
+Now is the optimal time to start your August vacation planning!
+That month’s heat might have you running to the beach or perhaps to the mountains to cool off.
+Or maybe you want to go on an epic road trip or stargaze during a remote camping adventure.

-Whatever it is you’re looking for, we’ve got you covered, with some epic destinations that are perfect to visit in August:
+Whatever it is you’re looking for, we’ve got you covered, with some epic destinations that are perfect in August:

 Cool off from the summer heat by snorkeling or taking a dip in the ocean.
 The balmy August temperatures also make it a great time to enjoy an evening stroll or stargaze on the Kīlauea Iki Trail; as there’s very little rain during this time of year, you’re likely to catch an epic star-filled night.